techidaily/site-facebook/source/_posts/facebook-to-gather-user-reactions-on-news-feed-usage.md

 ## Facebook Wants Your Opinion on Content in Your News Feed

- A post on[the About Facebook blog](https://about.fb.com/news/2021/04/incorporating-more-feedback-into-news-feed-ranking/) revealed that Facebook plans on rolling out more surveys to gauge user response to certain posts.
+ A post on [the About Facebook blog](https://about.fb.com/news/2021/04/incorporating-more-feedback-into-news-feed-ranking/) revealed that Facebook plans on rolling out more surveys to gauge user response to certain posts.
 One survey will ask: "Is this post worth your time?"
 If your response is positive, you'll see similar posts at the top of your News Feed.

  Facebook will also start asking if you find certain posts inspirational.
 Responding to this questionnaire will help Facebook figure out what kinds of posts users find inspiring, as Facebook hopes to place inspirational content towards the top of the News Feed.